South Carolina Trails

 The South Carolina Department of Parks, Recreation and Tourism (SCPRT) operates the central Trails Program for the State.
 The SC Trails Program provides technical assistance, awards and manages grants and serves as a clearinghouse for the variety of trail related activity across the State.
 SCPRT employs a person in a position to provide professional assistance to trail groups in the state.
 For most groups, the State Trails Coordinator is the first point of contact when undertaking trail construction and planning and the Coordinator serves as an advocate for South Carolina trails.

 The Recreational Trails Program (RTP) is a federal-aid assistance program designed to help states provide and maintain recreational trails for both motorized and non-motorized recreational trail use.
-RTP is on a two-year grant cycle (tentative 2018 and 2019 RTP Schedule) and is administered by the Federal Highway Administration.
-[Click here for an important update regarding SC RTP—Education Grants.]
+RTP is on a two-year grant cycle (tentative 2018 and 2019 RTP Schedule—the first two points are the only dates that apply to Education Grants—the others are for regular "on the ground" RTP grants) and is administered by the Federal Highway Administration.
+[SCPRT Accepting LOIs for RTP Grants]

 SC Trails encourages trail users to venture beyond.
 Trails can be developed in every region, connected to a variety of natural resources and made accessible for a wide diversity of users.
 As we bring this program to fruition, we can greatly increase the opportunities to enjoy the vast range of South Carolina’s treasures through trails.

 The goal is to develop or improve trails for off-road motorcycles, ATVs, mountain bikers, equestrians, hikers and paddlers.
 Eligible applicants must be a state, federal or local government agency or qualified private organization.
 All SC Trails applications are graded utilizing a competitive Open Project Selection Process (OPSP) reviewed by a grading team and a 20% match is required.
 [Goals of the South Carolina State Trails Plan]